Petit St Vincent

 The resort has four open air treatment rooms, where guests can enjoy a variety of treatments given by a team of highly experienced Balinese and Caribbean therapists.

 Being a small island, the water is the dominant feature here.
 Non-motorized equipment such as kayaks, Hobie Cats, Sunfish, windsurfs, and snorkeling gear are available free of charge.
 Friendly staff are on hand to help when needed.
 For the more adventurous types deep sea fishing and scuba diving are available - the fish and turtles here are well worth seeing.
 Alternatively, you can sail on a classic island sloop and discover the charm of nearby islands, bays and reefs.
 A popular destination is the Tobago Cays, a group of five small, uninhabited islands surrounded by an extensive horseshoe reef.
-From January 2015 the Dive Centre will be able to arrange an introductory course in SCUBA diving in the safe confines of the bay with a team of professional PADI scuba instructors.
+From January 2015 the Dive Center will be able to arrange an introductory course in SCUBA diving in the safe confines of the bay with a team of professional PADI scuba instructors.
 Guests looking to advance beyond the introductory resort dive will be able to do a full PADI open water course and gain an international certificate.

 Location & Directions